Keyboard shortcuts

 • Stop the scan and discard its partial results

-Stopping a scan reverts the database to its pre-scan state.
-All detected changes, computed hashes, and validations from that partial scan will be discarded.
+Stopping a scan reverts the database to its pre-scan state using an undo log.
+All detected versions, computed hashes, and validations from that partial scan will be discarded.

 Phases of a Scan